LeviHarrison/golden/analysis.md

 ...
 ```

-One of the big problems with my program is that it goes insane when there is text in the image, and flags about 7 golden ratio occurences on just that portion.
+One of the big problems with my program is that it goes insane when there is text in the image, and flags about 7 golden ratio occurrences on just that portion.
 A lot of the top finishers in the above list were there because the photographer had left a watermark.
 Another problem was images that were completely unrelated and just had a lot of points to draw the golden ratio from.
 For some reason,  the `dent` and `flint` catagories were just corn, and the kettles triggered a lot of detections.

 Yet, I did find a true winner.
 The Englemannia, a type of daisy, had a bunch of (somewhat) valid detections on not just one but two images.